 • Identify the five additional discrepancies.

-• Know when the American Association of Orthodontists recommends a child first be seen by an orthodontist.
+• State when the American Association of Orthodontics recommends a child first be seen by an orthodontist.

-• Understand the basic mechanics of tooth movement.
+• Describe the basic mechanics of tooth movement.

 • Explain the types of orthodontic movement.